Kristoffer-Kodehode/CLI-bulk-file-renamer/readme.md

 ### CLI file renamer

 Simple CLI-app for renaming all files in a folder with an incrementing number.

 ### Usage:

 - Run this through the terminal by typing "node ." while you are in this programs main directory.
 - Put the files you want to rename into the input folder.
 - Enter name you want to give all the files.

-- You can also use the -i and -n arguments to set a different folder to look in and the name you want to give the files, directly upon running the program; thus skipping the prompts and starting rename immediately if typed correctly.
+- You can also use the -i and -n arguments to set a different folder to look in and the name you want to give the files, directly upon running the program; thus skipping the prompts and starting rename immediately if typed correctly. ./input is the default input folder.
 - ex: node . -i ./otherFolder -n foo